nickwynja/continental/README.md

 * Nested pages
 * Custom pages templates by defining in the post/page header
 * Support for having your blog roll live in a subdirectory like `yoursite.com/blog`
+* Adds short/cleaner URLs by optionally writing to `.htaccess` of short domain on same server

 When possible, I'll make pull requests upstream so all Second Crack users can benefit from fixes and changes.